Spikeinjapan/dexqubic/README.md

 We are the gateway that turns the full power and speed of Qubic into something anyone can use, confidently and without compromise.

-💎 DEX TOKEN - ???
-TOKEN
+💎 DEX TOKEN - PORTAL TOKEN

 The Gateway Token is designed to raise capital for the development of the Qubic Gateway platform while providing utility and value to our community.